Create a Power BI dashboard from a report

 APPLIES TO: Power BI Desktop Power BI service

 You've read Introduction to dashboards in Power BI, and now you want to create your own.
 There are many ways to create a dashboard.
-For example, you can create a dashboard from a report, from scratch, from a dataset, or by duplicating an existing dashboard.
+For example, you can create a dashboard from a report, from scratch, from a semantic model, or by duplicating an existing dashboard.
 In this article, you create a quick and easy dashboard that pins visualizations from an existing report.